Best Books about Spiritual Awakening and Non-Duality

 Awake - It’s Your Turn by Angelo DiLullo

-This is one of the most practical and accessible books about Nonduality and Awakening that you will find on this list.
-Angelo DiLullo writes in such a lucid way that it feels like a manual to the awakening process.
+This is one of the most practical Nonduality books that you will find on this list.
+Angelo DiLullo writes in such a lucid way that it feels like a manual - an awakening book for beginners so speak.

 One of it’s strengths is that it doesn’t contain any jargon, so you won’t get bogged down in arcane spiritual terms that you don’t understand.
 There is work to be done here - on thoughts, emotions and beliefs, and Angelo also covers a number of meditative practices you can try.
-This is one of the fairly recent books about spiritual awakening, but I think it will become one of the leading books on this subject.
+This is one of the fairly recent books on my list, but I honestly think it’s destined to become a modern classic on spiritual teaching.

 Start to investigate the subject of Nonduality and it’s inevitable that you will find the teachings of Sri Ramana Maharshi.
 The 20th century Indian guru is famous for his realising his self at the age of 16 (with no guidance) before moving to Arunachala where he attracted a following, with a stream of visitors keen to learn more about his liberation.